 It’s critical to identify the limits of your knowledge.

 “Investment success is not a matter of how much you know but how realistically you define what you don’t know.
 ‘Invest in your circle of competence,’ Buffett counsels.
 ‘It’s not how big the circle is that counts; it’s how well you define the parameters.’”

 The tried and true beat the bold and new.

 “It has been [Buffett’s] experience that the best returns are achieved by companies that have been producing the same product or service for several years.
 Undergoing major business changes increases the likelihood of committing major business errors.”

 Favorable Long-Term Prospects

 Buffett likes businesses with what he calls a “moat.”
-Whether it’s due to a powerful brand, intellectual property, or other advantage, good businesses have the ability to drive outsized return on equity.
+Whether it’s due to a powerful brand, intellectual property, or another advantage, good businesses have the ability to drive outsized returns on equity.

 “[Buffett] defines a franchise as a company providing a product or service that is (1) needed or desired, (2) has no close substitute, and (3) is not regulated.
 These traits allow the company to hold its prices, and occasionally raise them, without the fear of losing market share or unit volume.
 This pricing flexibility is one of the defining characteristics of a great business; it allows the company to earn above-average returns on capital.”